korobool/nlp4go/README.md

 ### General plan for implementation
 * Tokenizer(s)
 * POS tagger(s)
+* String abstraction to imporove performance on unicode
+* Immutable Article abstraction (should come up with good interface)
+ * Article abstraction itself (should come up with good interface)
+ * Handlers which can cache NLP algorithm resul in HadlerResulr (or something similar) (should come up with good interface)
+ * Article Meta Info storage (should come up with good interface)
 * Syntax Parsing
  * We need a complete rules set for syntax parsing
 * WordNet interface